raad1masum/ParrotSE/README.md

 # ParrotSE
-A Linux Scoring Engine for CyberPatriot.
+A Linux Scoring Engine for the CyberPatriot competition.
 ###
 ![img](textures/Parrot_3.jpg "Parrot")